oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 pybind11 is a lightweight header-only library that exposes C++ types in Python and vice versa, mainly to create Python bindings of existing C++ code.

-**URL**
+**More Information**

 https://pybind11.readthedocs.io